170%

 Technical Product Manager | Engineering-Rooted PM

-Senior technical PM leading developer velocity strategy for 4,000+ engineers at Block, with a background spanning full-stack engineering, release excellence, and internal platform leadership.
+Senior technical PM leading developer velocity strategy for 4,000+ engineers at Block, with 15+ years across full-stack engineering, release engineering, and internal platform leadership.

 01

-Technical PM with 15+ years of experience building platforms that improve engineering velocity and developer experience at scale, backed by a BS in EECS from UC Berkeley and hands-on experience as a full-stack software engineer.
-Currently leading Developer Velocity strategy at Block across Square, Cash App, and Tidal, driving a 170% improvement in PR throughput, 99.90% deployment reliability, and 1,000+ weekly engineering hours saved through AI-assisted CI tooling.
-Proven at turning developer research and systems data into executive-level platform strategy, including material used for Board reviews and Investor Day.
+Technical PM with 15+ years building developer platforms that improve velocity and reliability at scale, backed by a BS in EECS from UC Berkeley and hands-on full-stack engineering experience.
+At Block, leads Developer Velocity across Square, Cash App, and Tidal, driving a 170%+ improvement in PR throughput through velocity initiatives, and 1,000+ weekly engineering hours saved through AI-assisted CI tooling.
+Converts deep developer research and systems data into executive-level platform strategy, including Board and Investor Day materials.

 02